en_USEnglish

 Strategic resource caching

 Caching important resources is another key practice for ensuring independent connectivity.
-This enables your PWA to function even when the user is offline.
+This allows your PWA to work even when the user is offline.

-For your PWA to offer an experience similar to that of a native application, it needs to implement certain features functionalities native application, such as home screen installation and push notifications.
+For your PWA to provide a native app-like experience, it needs to implement some native app features, such as home screen installation and push notifications.

 Push notifications